Schedule July 23 - July 29

 Existence and Nonexistence of (Directed) Strongly Regular Graphs

-Strongly regular graphs are important objects in modern algebraic graph theory.
-The interest in strongly regular graphs has been stimulated by the development of the theory of finite permutation groups and the classification
+theory.
+The interest in strongly regular graphs has been stimulated by

 of finite simple groups.
-The strongly regular graphs arise from various area of mathematics including group theory, association schemes, finite geometries, combinatorial designs and algebraic codes.
+The strongly regular graphs arise from various

 i) Every vertex has in-degree and out-degree k.